-The Buxton Crescent Hotel and Thermal Spa construction contracts have commenced - which involves refurbishing the Crescent, Natural Baths and Pump Room in Buxton to create a 5-star spa hotel, boutique scale shops and visitor attraction.
+The Buxton Crescent Hotel and Thermal Spa construction contracts are almost complete - the project involved refurbishing the Crescent, Natural Baths and Pump Room in Buxton to create an 81-bedroom luxury spa hotel, boutique scale shops and visitor attraction.
 The project is funded via a combination of public and private funds; the Authority is not liable to contribute to any additional funding requirement.
+The hotel is due to open in late 2020.